 Properties of Amorphous Solids

-- Amorphous solids are gradually softened over a range of temperature and they can be moulded into different shapes on heating.
+- Amorphous solids are gradually softened over a range of temperatures, and they can be moulded into different shapes on heating.

-- Amorphous solids are pseudo solids or super cooled liquids which means they have a tendency to flow very slowly.
-If you observe that the glass pans which is fixed to windows of old buildings they are found to be slightly thicker from the bottom than at the top.
+- Amorphous solids are pseudo-solids or supercooled liquids, which means they have a tendency to flow very slowly.
+If you observe the glass pans, which are fixed to windows of old buildings, they are found to be slightly thicker from the bottom than at the top.

-- Amorphous solids have irregular shape i.e. their constituent particles do not have definite geometry of arrangements.
+- Amorphous solids have irregular shapes. i.e., their constituent particles do not have definite geometry of arrangements.

-- Amorphous solids do not have definite heat of fusion due to its irregular arrangement of the particles.
+- Amorphous solids do not have definite heat of fusion due to the irregular arrangement of the particles.

-- Amorphous solids are isotropic in nature which means the value of any physical property would be same along any direction because of the irregular arrangement of particles.
+- Amorphous solids are isotropic in nature, which means the value of any physical property would be the same along any direction because of the irregular arrangement of particles.

 Amorphous Solids Uses

-Amorphous silicons which is one of the best photovoltaic material converts sunlight into electricity.
+Amorphous silicon, which is one of the best photovoltaic materials, converts sunlight into electricity.